macs30200-s22/replication-materials-yujing-syj/README.md

 - The files used to scrap the data from Reddit are saved in folder `data`.
 - Use the `communities data download.ipynb` file to download all the subreddits from Reddit.
 - The data are uploaded here: https://drive.google.com/drive/folders/1z8pn0voDqjsuH3MyAIsEwVf0M3pLPyWe?usp=sharing
+- Covid-19 related data is downloaded by https://covid19.who.int/data.
+The data is in `WHO-COVID-19-global-data.csv`.

 ## Step 2: Sentiment Analysis and Topic Modeling